- About Us

 Learn More about our Physical Therapy Program

-Play Therapy, often referred to as Student Counseling, builds on the natural way that children learn about themselves and their relationships in the world around them.
+Student Counseling, often referred to as Play Therapy, builds on the natural way that children learn about themselves and their relationships in the world around them.
 Through this therapy, children learn to communicate with others, express feelings, modify behavior, develop problem-solving skills, and learn a variety of ways of relating to others.
 In therapy, toys and activities are used to allow a child expression of thoughts and feelings appropriate to their development.

 Learn More about our Psychological/Social Work Services